Find partnership terms by letter

 Noun

-A partner newsletter is an email newsletter regularly sent to your partners.
-Content may vary, but partner newsletters usually include some combination of relevant updates, product news, content, info about partner-focused events, and any other partner-centric information a vendor wants to convey to their ecosystem.
+A partner newsletter is an email newsletter regularly sent to partners.
+Partner newsletters are an effective way to increase partner engagement, strengthen relationships and distribute valuable information across a company’s partner network.
+Content may vary, but partner newsletters usually include some combination of relevant updates, product news, content, info about partner-focused events and any other partner-centric information relevant to their partner ecosystem.

 Example: